YinJC/uk-tex-faq/FAQ-crop.md

----
-layout: page
-title: How to create crop marks
+# How to create crop marks
----

 If you're printing something that's eventually to be reproduced in significant quantities, and bound, it's conventional to print on paper